NLnetLabs/routinator/README.md

 routinator init --force
 ```

-## Quick Start with Pre-built Packages
+## Quick Start with Debian and Ubuntu Packages

 ### Disclaimer
 > These packages are provided on a best effort basis as a convenience for our community until such time as equivalent official operating system repository provided packages become available.